-A scholar whose research has explored immigrant workers' rights, work-family policy, and gender theory, Keith Cunningham-Parmeter focuses his writing on emerging theories of employment discrimination.
+A scholar whose research has explored work-family policy, gender theory, and contingent workers' rights, Keith Cunningham-Parmeter focuses his writing on emerging theories of employment discrimination.
 Prior to joining the law faculty at Willamette University in 2006, he represented migrant farmworkers as a Skadden Fellow with the Oregon Law Center.
-His work there placed special emphasis on issues related to occupational health and workplace discrimination.
-Professor Cunningham-Parmeter was lead counsel in a wage and hour class action brought on behalf of food processing employees, which resulted in the largest judgment to date for agricultural workers in Oregon.
+While there, Professor Cunningham-Parmeter was lead counsel in a wage and hour class action brought on behalf of food processing employees, which resulted in the largest judgment to date for agricultural workers in Oregon.

 Professor Cunningham-Parmeter graduated from Stanford Law School with distinction and was elected to the Order of the Coif.
 He was the first-place winner of two writing competitions in law school and was selected as a Stanford Law School Public Interest Fellow.
 During law school, he worked at the East Palo Alto Community Law Project and the U.S. Equal Employment Opportunity Commission, providing focused legal services to immigrant communities and low-wage workers.